How To Drive Broken Arrow Jeep Trail In Sedona

 Far reaching views over Sedona from the unmissable Submarine Rock viewpoint

-You will be sharing the trail with other people who have hired Jeeps in Sedona, constantly circling Jeep tour groups and even people who have driven their own 4WD vehicles to Sedona.
+Broken Arrow is by far the most heavily trafficked Jeep trail in Sedona.
+You’ll be sharing the trail with other people who have hired Jeeps, constantly circling Jeep tours and even people who have driven their own 4WD vehicles to Sedona.
+Here are some important tips to remember:

 • Be confident and decisive but respectful of others